To build our MongoDB aggregation example, we will be using the Aggregation Editor, the stage-by-stage aggregation pipeline editor in Studio 3T.

 - Shortcut – Press Shift + Ctrl + N (Shift + ⌘+ N)

-Choose the $group
+Choose $group

 { _id: "$Zip Code", total: { $sum: "$Units" } }